Skills Academies

 Westminster Kingsway College

 Thomas Tonchev-Williams was struggling to find a job in the digital sector when he met the Digital MAP team at the Westminster Careers Fair in October 2022.
 He wanted to move into the digital sector and gain new skills so he could progress into a good career.
-After one-to-one IAG, employability support and advice sessions, he was enrolled onto the MAP Digital Marketing and Social Media Bootcamp.
+After one-to-one IAG, employability support and advice sessions, he was enrolled on the MAP Digital Marketing and Social Media Bootcamp.

 Before applying for the course, Thomas had finished an MA but was still looking for work and thought that this course would be an excellent way to build his skills in the meantime.

-Thomas chose to sign up to the MAP Training – Digital Marketing and Social Media Bootcamp as he was impressed by the course description, and being creatively minded, thought that digital marketing and social media were two areas that offer room for creativity within the broader tech world.
+Thomas chose to sign up for the MAP Training – Digital Marketing and Social Media Bootcamp as he was impressed by the course description, and being creatively minded, thought that digital marketing and social media were two areas that offer room for creativity within the broader tech world.

-Andrico overcame the odds to become accepted onto a prestigious Digital Engineering Degree Apprenticeship with leading global financial firm Goldman Sachs.
+Andrico overcame the odds to become accepted into a prestigious Digital Engineering Degree Apprenticeship with the leading global financial firm Goldman Sachs.
 He came to the college with no relevant qualifications and struggled to gain a place in sixth form.
 At college, Andrico took an English and maths assessment and enrolled on a BTEC Level 3 in computing along with GCSE English and maths.

 Andrico’s college tutors and support teams at Westminster Kingsway College noticed his tech-savviness and supported him every step of the way through his BTEC and the demanding application process for degree apprenticeship programmes.
 Andrico was a Deputy Student Governor and WestKing Digital Skills Ambassador.
 He undertook work experience and was also an active member of the college’s Early Careers Support Programme, which provides tailored support to students applying for higher apprenticeships.
 He was supported with one-to-one application guidance, employer taster and networking sessions, mock assessment centres, interview practice and apprenticeship fairs, as well as panel and guest speaker events.